 |Frankly, I found the famous "Last Temptation" unconvincing: I wasn't offended, I just didn't find the sudden conversion of Jesus to be realistic, or the other characters to be engaging.
 And, by the way, there is not one word in the Bible that says Mary Magdalene was a prostitute.|

 But, "Last Temptation" is illustrative, in another way, of who Kazantzakis is, and how the church and world chose to react to him.
-The church was horrified by him, and eventually the Orthodox Church expelled him.
+The church was horrified by him, and eventually the Orthodox Church came close to expelling him (but did not actually do so, despite what your read).
 Typical, sad, and wrong.
 In fact, while Kazantzakis not your ordinary Christian, he is very religious.
 His books are filled with characters and incidents of spirituality and the quest for the authentic destiny of humans.
 He is consumed with "struggle" and "ascent" and how it is that frail humans, who must die, are given this ache for transcendence.
-That is the Christian quest.
+That is in fact the Christian quest.

 I admire his writing.
 It is my goal some day to lay flowers on his grave in Crete, God willing.